Goncalves2525/real-estate-management-system/docs/sprintB/us003/03.design/Readme.md

 ### Full Diagram

-This diagram shows the full sequence of interactions between the classes involved in the realization of this user story.
+This diagram shows the full sequence of interactions between the classes involved in the realization of this endUser story.

 ![Sequence Diagram - Full](svg/us003-sequence-diagram.svg)